Vsevolod Petriv: Early years

-Vsevolod Petrov was born in Kiev on January 12, 1883, into a military family.
-His father Mykola Verner-Petrov, was a Swede and a high-ranking officer in the Imperial Russian Army.
+Vsevolod Petriv was born in Kyiv on 12 January 1883 into a military family.
+His father Mykola Verner-Petriv, was a Swede and a high-ranking officer in the Imperial Russian Army.
 He was of Scandinavian heritage, whose family had participated in the Great Northern War and had fallen prisoner to Peter the Great.
-Because of his military acumen, he was granted the surname Petrov, as well as a military position by Peter the Great.
+Because of his military acumen, he was granted the surname Petriv, as well as a military position by Peter the Great.

 His mother was Norwegian - Alexandra Strollman.
 She was born in the village of Burty, Chernigov Governorate.

 Education

 As a son of a high-ranking military officer, Vsevolod attended only the best schools.

-He attended the military academy in Kiev, graduating in 1900.
+He attended the military academy in Kyiv, graduating in 1900.
 He attended officer training in Saint Petersburg, graduating in 1902, and the Nikolayev Officer School, graduating in 1910.

 Military service in World War I

-Petrov entered the war as a member of the Russian Imperial Army at the 42nd Infantry Division, later joined the 7th Turkestani Rifle Division and rose in the ranks to colonel and head of staff.
+Petriv entered the war as a member of the Russian Imperial Army at the 42nd Infantry Division, later joined the 7th Turkestani Rifle Division and rose in the ranks to colonel and head of staff.
 Was wounded during Siege of Przemyśl.
 Awarded by Order of St. George.
 In late 1917 he pledged allegiance to the Ukrainian People's Republic.